Penguins of Antarctica! 7 Playful Types to Chill With

 This African penguin at Boulders Beach prefers sun and sand to ice and snow (like us!)

-There are 7 types of penguins that live in Antarctica and sub-Antarctic regions.
+There are 7 types of penguins that live in Antarctica and its chilly neighborhood – the sub-Antarctic regions.

 Sub-Antarctic and Antarctic penguins